MicroWebStacks/astro-big-doc/README.md

 - check potential replacement of scrollspy with intersection Observer API
 - sync with Astro utilities for url resolution and astro image integration
 ## ideas
+- Markdown
+  - pass MD as MDX (workaround, rename .md to .mdx)
+- content Structure
+  - organize content with filesystem menu
+  - parse yaml tags and orgnaize menu with tags order hierarchy
+  - Structure : generation of left nav menu from src/pages
+  - Structure : Update menu from getStaticPatsh() [slug] for a hierarchy of files
+- caching
+  - SSR render on page hash condition, using ETag
+  - page hash with depndencies hashes, include assets hash as attribute
+- menus
+  - store nav menu width / prevent reset on same page reload
+## more ideas
+- Markdown
+  - add more code formats, e.g. mermaid, D2, ...
 - menus
   - ToC auto-expand : open scroll spy, close all others
   - Left and right : min (disabled) or expand to level slider or selector